joshuafontany/SCTicTacToe/README.md

 Features include:

-- 2 Game Modes: Tic Tac Toe (3 In A Row), and Domoku (5 In a Row, played on a larger board).
+- 2 Game Modes: Tic Tac Toe (3 In A Row), and Gomoku (5 In a Row, played on a larger board).
 Choose game mode on the New Game screen.
 - UI fully skinned and themed on Starcraft Classic (from resources and wallpaper available on Battle.Net).
 Each game represents a skirmish in the never ending wars between the Terran, Zerg, and Protoss forces.
 Gotta tell the StarCraft story!
 - Fully skinned responsive MVVM based WPF GUI.
 Drag the window to any size without breaking the application or layout.
 - Max 15 character usernames that do not break the UI.
 Usernames are Regex scrubbed for valid characters.